timurmukhtarov/PUI2018_tm1722/HW5_tm1722/README.md

-`Statement: I am using the 72-hour late extension for this homework`
+`Statement: I am using the 72-hour late extension for this homework
+            OG deadline: Tue, Oct 9 11:59 pm ext deadline: Fri, Oct 12 11:59 pm
+            submitted: Fri, Oct.
+12 around 7:45 pm
+`

+__*Worked on everything by myself this time*__

 __Assignment 1:__
 Here, I needed to review my classmate's hypotheses on Citibike data, propose a statistical test, and submit a pull request to their original repository.